bluerobotics/ardusub-zola/advanced-usage/index.md

 In future it will be possible to set the current vehicle position, and click to guide the vehicle to new positions.

-##### Video
+##### Video Player

-The video widget displays an available WebRTC video stream.
+The video player widget displays an available WebRTC video stream.
 BlueOS uses the [MAVLink Camera Manager](https://github.com/mavlink/mavlink-camera-manager) to automatically create a WebRTC stream for applicable video streams.
 {{ easy_image(src="video-widget", width=400, center=true) }}